-The Biden administration's governmentwide approach to addressing climate change throughout all industries puts an unprecedented degree of pressure on traditional energy sources to prioritize innovation in order to sustain long-term viability.
-This administration has brought an expected, but unprecedented, focus on climate change and the transition to a lower-emission future.

-The oil, gas and coal sectors need to navigate this uncertain regulatory landscape with a flexible, yet strategic, approach.
-Prudent companies will embrace funding opportunities and partnerships focusing on new clean energy and low-emission technologies that use fewer resources, predict and minimize environmental impacts and incorporate renewable energy, all while satisfying increasing energy demands.
+- In the lead-up to November's COP26 meeting in Glasgow, the United States has joined much of the rest of the world in its pursuit of a clean-energy economy that reduces emissions and environmental impacts from fossil-based energy sources. - The Biden-Harris administration's government-wide approach to addressing climate change throughout all industries puts an unprecedented degree of pressure on traditional energy sources to prioritize innovation in order to sustain long-term viability. - The oil, gas and coal sectors need to navigate this uncertain regulatory landscape with a flexible, yet strategic, approach.
+Prudent companies will embrace funding opportunities and partnerships focusing on new clean-energy and low-emission technologies that use fewer resources, predict and minimize environmental impacts and incorporate renewable energy, all while satisfying increasing energy demands.